ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 - To provide, maintain, improve, and enhance our Services including rank tracking, keyword monitoring, and URL indexing;
 - To communicate with you, provide you with updates and other information relating to our Services, provide information that you request, respond to comments and questions, and otherwise provide customer support;
-- To facilitate the connection of third-party services or applications, such as Google APIs for indexing;
+- To facilitate the connection of third-party services or applications for indexing;
 - For marketing purposes, such as developing and providing promotional and advertising materials that may be useful, relevant, valuable or otherwise of interest to you;
 - To personalize your experience on our Services such as presenting tailored content and dashboard configurations;
 - To facilitate transactions and payments and manage subscriptions;
 - To detect and prevent fraud, and respond to trust and safety issues that may arise;
 - For compliance purposes, including enforcing our Terms of Service or other legal rights, or as may be required by applicable laws and regulations or requested by any judicial process or governmental agency;
 - To generate analytics and insights about Service usage and performance;
-- To maintain comprehensive audit trails and activity logging for security and compliance; and
+- To maintain security monitoring and compliance records; and
 - For other purposes for which we provide specific notice at the time the information is collected.

 **De-Identified Information.** Please note that we may de-identify the information we collect from and about you so that it can no longer be reasonably linked to you or your device.
 Once information has been de-identified in this way, we can use and share it for any purpose in our discretion, and this Privacy Policy no longer applies to such information.